Japan marks 76th anniversary of WWII defeat; no Suga apology

 The visits sparked criticism from China and South Korea.

-On Sunday, South Korea’s Foreign Ministry in a statement expressed “deep disappointment and regret” over the Japanese leaders' visits and offerings to the shrine, saying it “beautifies Japan's past war of aggression” and honors “war criminals.”
-It urged them to show “sincere remorse through action” so that the countries could develop “future-oriented ties.”
+On Sunday, South Korea’s Foreign Ministry in a statement urged Japanese officials to show “sincere remorse through action” so that the countries could develop “future-oriented ties.”

+China's Ministry of Foreign Affairs also said they had lodged “stern representations” with the Japanese side in Tokyo and in Beijing over the visits to the Yasukuni shrine, noting Suga's religious offering.
+Spokeswoman Hua Chunying called on Japan to take actions that would “win the trust” of its neighbors.

 ———

-Associated Press writer Kim Tong-hyung in Seoul, South Korea, contributed to this report.
+Associated Press writer Kim Tong-hyung in Seoul, South Korea, and Huizhong Wu in Taipei, Taiwan, contributed to this report.

 ———